VALUE [In ethics]

 leaders of the Soviet Union paid little attention to his predictions of eventual new economic

-crises in the U.S., and were interested only in accomodation and peaceful co-existence with the
+crises in the U.S., and were interested only in accommodation and peaceful co-existence with the

 West.